NASA launches website to keep track of Artemis I

 Along with the visuals, the website also tracks the spacecraft’s current speed, distance from the moon and Earth and how long since the mission began.

-The liftoff marked the start of NASA’s Artemis lunar exploration program, named after Apollo’s mythological twin sister.
+The liftoff marked the start of NASA’s Artemis lunar exploration program, mythological Greek goddess Artemis, twin sister of Apollo.
 The space agency is aiming to send four astronauts around the moon on the next flight, in 2024, and land humans there as early as 2025.

 The Associated Press contributed to this report.